-If you're already a 4-H judge in Minnesota, you are likely listed in our database of judges.
-You can log in to 4HOnline to update your profile information and take online training.
-If your eligibility has lapsed, we can get you active again.
-Log in or contact our office.
+If you're already a 4-H judge in Minnesota, you are likely listed in our database of judges; log in to your 4-H judges profile or learn more about accessing your judges profile.
+For assistance, contact us at email@example.com or 612-624-8191.

 How to be a judge

 - Judges must be at least 19 yrs old and no longer eligible to enroll in 4-H.